appliku/djangitos/README.md

 ⋅⋅⋅ After all dependencies are installed, this will run `python manage.py migrate`

-⋅⋅⋅ Finnally it will create a base Superuser (if None exists) with the following data:
+⋅⋅⋅ Finally it will create a base Superuser (if None exists) with the following data:

     ⋅⋅* First Name: Admin
     ⋅⋅* Last Name: User